justinkelly/justinkelly.github.io/_posts/2014-05-23-cruzerlite-case-for-moto-g-review.markdown

 ---
 layout: post
-title: "Cruzerlite case for Moto G review"
+title: Cruzerlite case for Moto G review
-comments: true
+comments: false
 tags: review
+published: true
 ---

-{% image_tag src="/img/cruzerlite_moto_g.jpg" width="250" %}

 After picking up a couple of [Motorola Moto G](http://wikipedia.org/wiki/Moto_G) phones on the weekend I set about looking for a couple of different covers for them so as to not destroy yet another phone.
 The good guys over at [MozileZap](http://www.mobilezap.com.au/35004/motorola/moto-g/covers.htm) set over a couple of cases to review.